How to Touch Up and Repair Damaged Wood Kitchen Cabinets

-It is important to us that you remain delighted with your cabinetry.
-As careful as you may be, damage to a cabinet could eventually occur.
+It is important to us that you remain delighted with your cabinets.
+As careful as you may be, damage to a kitchen cabinet could eventually occur.
 A scratch or nick could become a permanent distraction in your cherished kitchen or bath.
 A simple touch-up procedure can often make these blemishes virtually disappear.
 Here’s how to easily repair scratches, scrapes, gouges and nicks with KraftMaid paint kits, touch-up pens and soft fill sticks:

 - Buff the damaged area, as well as the surrounding area, with the provided Scotch-Brite pad to achieve a blend of surface sheen.
 Example: Scotch-Brite the entire vertical member.
 (Be sure to practice first in an inconspicuous area.)